Sheikh Mujibur Rahman: 1970 election

+In March 1969, Ayub Khan resigned and Yahya Khan became president.
 Prior to the scheduled general election for 1970, one of the most powerful cyclones on record devastated East Pakistan, leaving half a million people dead and millions displaced.
 President Yahya Khan, who was flying back from China after the cyclone, viewed the devastation from the air.
 The ruling military junta was slow to respond with relief efforts.
 Newspapers in East Pakistan accused the federal government of "gross neglect, callous inattention, and bitter indifference".
 Mujib remarked that "We have a large army but it is left to the British Marines to bury our dead".
 International aid had to pour in due to the slow response of the Pakistani military regime.
 Bengalis were outraged at what was widely considered to be the weak and ineffective response of the federal government to the disaster.
 Public opinion and political parties in East Pakistan blamed the ruling military junta for the lack of relief efforts.
 The dissatisfaction led to divisions between East Pakistanis and West Pakistanis within the civil services, police and Pakistani Armed Forces.

 In the Pakistani general elections held on 7 December 1970, the Awami League won 167 out of 169 seats belonging to East Pakistan in the National Assembly of Pakistan, as well as a landslide in the East Pakistan Provincial Assembly.
 The Awami League emerged as the single largest party in the federal parliament of Pakistan.
 With 167 seats, it was past the halfway mark of 150 seats in the 300 member national assembly and had the right to form a government of its own.
 Sheikh Mujib was widely considered to be the Prime Minister-elect, including by President Yahya Khan.
 The Pakistan Peoples Party (PPP) came in second with 86 seats.
 The new parliament was scheduled to hold its first sitting in Dhaka, Pakistan's legislative capital under the 1962 constitution.
 The political crisis emerged when PPP leader Zulfikar Ali Bhutto declared that his party would boycott parliament if Mujib formed the next government.
 Bhutto threatened to break the legs of any West Pakistani MP-elect who accepted Mujib's mandate.
 However, Khan Abdul Wali Khan of the Awami National Party from North West Frontier Province was open to accepting an Awami League government and travelled to Dhaka to meet with Mujib.
 Many in Pakistan's establishment were opposed to Mujib becoming Pakistan's prime minister.
 At the time neither Mujib nor the Awami League had explicitly advocated political independence for East Pakistan, but smaller nationalist groups were demanding independence for Bangladesh.
+After the election victory, Mujib was ornamented as "Sher-e-Pakistan" (Lion of Pakistan) on a newspaper ad published on The Daily Ittefaq on 3 January 1971.